Yves Trudeau (biker): Hells Angels

-In September 1979, the Hells Angels national president Yves "Le Boss" Buteau broke up the Hells Angels Montreal chapter into a North chapter based in Laval led by Laurent "L'Anglais" Viau and a South chapter based in Sorel-Tracy led bv Réjean "Zig Zig" Lessard.
+In September 1979, the Hells Angels national president Yves "Le Boss" Buteau broke up the Hells Angels Montreal chapter into a North chapter based in Laval led by Laurent "L'Anglais" Viau and a South chapter based in Sorel-Tracy led by Réjean "Zig Zig" Lessard.
 The reason for the breaking up the chapter into two was that the Montreal chapter had too many members and their clubhouse was becoming too crowded.
 Trudeau was assigned to the North chapter.
 The North chapter would become known for its violent and reckless behavior and excessive drug use.
 The North chapter were mostly former Popeyes, and still retained Popeye attitudes, in marked contrast to the Montreal South chapter headed by Lessard, which consisted of men who joined the Angels after 1977 and were more disciplined.
 After Buteau was assassinated by the Outlaws on 8 September 1983, the rules governing drug use were widely ignored by Viau.
 The new Hells Angels national president, Michel "Sky" Langlois, was largely focused on expanding the Hells Angels into the other provinces.
 Viau had a more tolerant and relaxed attitude towards violence and drug use, which was encouraged by the absence of Buteau.
 Under Viau's leadership, the Laval chapter, which had often chafed at Buteau's rules, got out of control.

 Standing five-foot-six, weighing 135 pounds and clean shaven with short hair, Trudeau did not resemble the prototypical biker, but he is considered to be the Hells Angels' most prolific killer.
 Other Angels weighed between 300 and 400 pounds, had an average height of 6'0 feet, and had long hair and beards, leading the journalist Jerry Langton to write that "...nobody would have guessed he was the club's enforcer and primary weapon".
 The Irish-Canadian West End Gang led by Frank "Dunie" Ryan, who controlled the Port of Montreal and thus the importation of drugs into Quebec, frequently made use of Trudeau's services to liquidate their rivals.

 Trudeau admitted to killing 43 people from September 1970 to July 1985.
 He was the first Canadian Hells Angel to earn the "Filthy Few" patch, allegedly awarded to members who have killed for the club.
 During a biker war between the Hells Angels and the Outlaws for control of Montreal's drug trade between 1978 and 1983, Trudeau killed 18 out of the 23 Outlaws slain during the conflict.
 Langton called Trudeau a "psychopathic killer" and a "killing machine" par excellence, who was the Angels' most dangerous killer.
 Dubro stated about Trudeau: "He had absolutely no conscience, no respect for human life at all."
 To assist with his killings, Trudeau started to heavily use cocaine.
 Dubro commented: "Most of the hit men I've met have been cokeheads, and they usually coke up before doing the killings.
 Makes it a little easier.
 Not all of them, but alcoholism and drug use is very common among hit men."